sezezulka/sezezulka.github.io/_pages/about.md

 I am supervised by [Konstantin Genin](https://kgenin.github.io/){:target="_blank"}, [Wolfgang Spohn](https://www.philosophie.uni-konstanz.de/ag-spohn/personen/prof-dr-wolfgang-spohn/){:target="_blank"}, and [Bob Williamson](https://uni-tuebingen.de/forschung/forschungsschwerpunkte/exzellenzcluster-maschinelles-lernen/forschung/forschung/cluster-arbeitsgruppen/professuren/foundations-of-machine-learning-systems/){:target="_blank"}.

-From September to December 2025, I will be in Groningen for a research visit with [Jan-Willem Romeijn](https://romeijn.web.rug.nl/){:target="_blank"}.
+From September to December 2025, I am at the University of Groningen for a research visit with [Jan-Willem Romeijn](https://romeijn.web.rug.nl/){:target="_blank"}.

 ## Research

-Topics: *statistics and machine learning; algorithmic fairness; causal inference; philosophy of social science*
+Topics: *algorithmic fairness; causal inference; philosophy of social science; statistics and machine learning*

 I work on methods for the evaluation of algorithmic policies, performativity in algorithmic fairness, and problems of evidence-based policy and philosophy of (social) sciences as they arise in machine learning.

 ## Education

-I hold a BA in Philosophy & Economics (University of Bayreuth, 2019), an MSc in Philosophy of the Social Sciences (LSE, 2020), and an MSc in Psychometrics, Econometrics, and Machine Learning (University of Tübingen, 2023).
+I hold an MSc in Philosophy of the Social Sciences (LSE, 2020) and in Psychometrics, Econometrics, and Machine Learning (University of Tübingen, 2023) and a BA in Philosophy & Economics (University of Bayreuth, 2019).

 ## Volunteering and community work